Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Introduction

 The intersection of the null hypersurfaces $u=0$ and $\ub=0$ represents the interaction of the impulsive gravitational waves.
 Thus region IV, where $u>0$ and $\ub>0$, is interpreted as the region after the interaction.
 Here, the metric takes the form

 Even the spacetime is flat and plane symmetric in regions I, II and III, the curvature is nonzero and the plane symmetry is destroyed in region IV, signaling that the two plane impulsive gravitational waves have undergone a nonlinear interaction.
 Nevertheless, the metric is smooth when $u>0$, $\ub>0$ and $u^2+\ub^2 <1$.
-Towards $u^2+\ub^2=1$, curvature invariants blow up and moreover the metric cannot be extended continuously beyond.
+Towards $u^2+\ub^2=1$, the spacetime has a spacelike singularity.

 As seen from (\ref{Penrosesol2}), the Penrose solution of one impulsive gravitational wave in particular belongs to the class of \emph{linearly polarized} \emph{pp}-waves, which takes the general form